 If you are a World Obesity member and/or a citizen of a low-or-middle income country as defined by the World Bank, you are entitled to a 50% discount on the fee; simply email us at firstname.lastname@example.org with evidence of your membership or nationality to receive a discount code.

-This course should allow you to distinguish between various psychological pathways leading to overeating in children and adolescents.
-It focuses on a range of psychological processes related to obesity, and provides a step-by-step assessment of an individual problem embedded in a family context.
-This should enable you to make personalised interventions, and to give realistic, tailor-made advice regarding weight and lifestyle changes.
+This course by Prof Braet focusses on a range of psychological processes related to obesity, providing the tools to make personalised interventions and give realistic, tailor-made advice regarding weight and lifestyle changes.

-Childhood obesity can cause a number of problems, from difficulties in daily activity to serious health conditions.
-This course discusses how to identify, treat and manage a number of major complications, including hypertension, insulin resistance, type 2 diabetes, metabolic syndrome and NAFLD.
-Disorders of glucose metabolism, quasi-endocrine conditions and common pulmonary and orthopaedic conditions are also discussed.
+This course discusses how to identify, treat and manage a number of major complications of childhood obesity, including hypertension, insulin resistance, type 2 diabetes, metabolic syndrome and NAFLD.
+By Dr Caroli, Dr Erhardt, Dr Forslung and Dr Molnár.